 Before filing in application code, you must verify your code does not include square-bracket Array constructors.
-If your application code contains Array constructors using the syntax #[a,b,c], this is not valid syntax for version 3.0.
-In v3.0, you must use the syntax $\{a.b.c\}$ for Array constructors.
+If your application code contains Array constructors using the syntax #[a,b,c], this is not valid syntax for version 3.x.
+In v3.x, you must use the syntax $\{a.b.c\}$ for Array constructors.